-Current enrollment at the University of Puerto Rico at Arecibo is approximately 4,900 students with a faculty of around 277 members.
-UPRA offers 14 bachelor's degree programs, 3 associate degree programs, and 7 articulated transfer programs.
+Current enrollment at the University of Puerto Rico at Arecibo is approximately 3,117 students with a faculty of around 277 members.
+UPRA offers 14 bachelor's degree programs, 3 associate degree programs, 7 articulated transfer programs and post-baccalaureate certificate.

 UPRA received its official accreditation as an institution of higher learning in 1967 by the Middle States Commission on Higher Education (MSCHE).
 In 1994, the bachelor's degree programs were accredited for an additional ten-year period.
 On November 18, 1997, the Council on Higher Education approved a License of Renewal for the Arecibo Technological University College to continue operating as an institution of higher education in Puerto Rico.
-The MSCHE and the CHE reaccredited UPRA in 2007.
+The MSCHE reaccredited UPRA in 2019.
+It's also licensed by the Puerto Rico Council of Education.